 cooperation at the server end which is usually not forthcoming.
 These would

 work through Time Warner's cable.
 But VPNs or other tunnels on TCP are subject

 TCP meltdown syndrome.
 If packets are lost, TCP for both

 the tunnel and the payload stream will demand that the other end

 retransmit them.
 If the packet loss rate is over 50%, the

 frequency of retransmissions will increase without limit.
 Thus it's

 recommended that tunnels should use UDP or another datagram protocol, letting

 IPv6 Tunneling (6in4).
 Each computer needs a unique numeric IP (Internet Protocol) address.
 In the original version, called IPv4, there are exactly 4294967296 possible addresses.
 As of fall 2011 all of them have been assigned.
 In the late 1990s a new IP version was worked out called IPv6, which has 340282366920938463463374607431768211456 possible addresses, which should be enough for the forseeable future.
 Modern operating systems such as Linux, Windows and MacOS are able to use these addresses.
 However, retail ISPs such as Time Warner are generally stuck firmly in the 1900's, making do with their already assigned IPv4 addresses.
 Clients like myself who want to be ready for the new world order in cyberspace need to make an IPv4 tunnel to an ISP that can do IPv6.
 It is like a VPN except not encrypted, it uses a datagram protocol, and it fails on Time Warner's network for the same reason a VPN does.

 Conclusion.
-It's a showstopper for us to not be able to use the VPN and tunnel protocols.
+It's a showstopper for us to not be able to use the VPN, VoIP, and other datagram protocols.